marty-wang/NServe/README.md

 * Easy and Fast.
 One command and serve away.
 * Allow user-defined transfer rate to mimck the real situations.
 * Delay cross-domain mock web services, including GET and POST.
+* Live reload HTML/CSS/JS files.
+No need to manually refersh browsers.
 * More to come...

 # Installation